Shawn-Ng/basic-statistics/R-forecasting.md

 ```

 ### Comparing auto.arima() and ets() on non-seasonal data
-The AICc statistic is useful for selecting between models in the same class.
-For example, you can use it to select an ETS model or to select an ARIMA model.
-However, you cannot use it to compare ETS and ARIMA models because they are in different model classes.
 ```r
 # Set up forecast functions for ETS and ARIMA models
 fets <- function(x, h) {